Skip to Content

 The Export Compliance Playbook: New Rules, Emerging Risks, Proven Practices

 In an era of continually changing export controls and heightened export enforcement, maintaining a robust export compliance program is a strategic necessity.
 This panel will provide an updated playbook for trade compliance professionals navigating rapid regulatory shifts and increased scrutiny of global supply chains.
-We will hear from experts at the Bureau of Industry and Security (BIS), U.S. Customs and Border Protection (CBP), and the U.S. Census Bureau.
+We will hear from agencies and SMEs during this panel.

 Panelists: